 When Buffer can be useful — the fair perspective

 We don't present Buffer as bad.
-It's a good tool in specific cases.
-For a realtor, there's one reason to consider Buffer:
+It works fine in specific scenarios.
+For a realtor, there's one narrow corner where Buffer can be considered as an add-on:

 • Building a personal brand on Instagram.
 If a realtor wants to build personal Instagram presence (video apartment tours, stories, reels), Buffer can help schedule that content.

-But this isn't a substitute for a group-posting tool.
-It's complementary, and often unnecessary (you can post to Instagram manually).
+But this isn't a substitute for a group-posting tool, not even close.
+It's a side accessory at best, and often entirely unnecessary (you can post to Instagram manually).
+The core — what brings in money — stays with BuzzPost.

 Summary in bullets